SimonSapin/rust-forest/README.md

 * There is one more object (the arena) to keep around.
 * The tree can only be accessed from the thread is was created in.
 * Memory “leaks” when nodes are removed from the tree before the arena is destroyed.
+  This can be alleviated by maintaining a *free list* of nodes that are not used anymore and can be reused, but only if these nodes have been freed explicitly.
+  (Whereas reference counting and garbage collection would free unused nodes automatically.)
+  But then nothing prevents references to freed nodes to be kept around.
+  Another explicit mechanism (like tracking a *generation number* in each node) can be added to prevent (mostly) such references and accessing a freed or re-allocated node.

 `idtree`